Skip to content

 }

-There, ^cell, ^builder and ^slice in TL-B syntax mean the reference to Cell, Builder and Slice values respectively, while the remainder<…> of cell, builder or slice tells that the given value would be stored as a Slice directly and not as a reference.
+Here, ^cell, ^builder, and ^slice in TL-B syntax mean a reference to Cell, Builder, and Slice values respectively, whereas cell, builder, or slice indicate that the given value will be stored directly as a Cell, Builder, or Slice rather than as a reference.

-Now, to give a real-world example, imagine that you need to notice and react to inbound jetton transfers in your smart contract.
-The appropriate Message structure for doing so would look something like this:
+To give a real-world example, imagine that you need to notice and react to inbound Jetton transfers in your smart contract.
+The appropriate Message structure for doing so would look like this:

 message(0x7362d09c) JettonTransferNotification {

-sender: Address; // address of the sender of the jettons
+// Address of the sender of the Jettons

 }